 Bonding happens in many ways.
-When you look at your newborn, touch her skin, feed her, and care for her, you're bonding.
-Rocking your baby to sleep or stroking her back can establish your new relationship and make her feel more comfortable.
-When you gaze at your newborn, she will look back at you.
+When you look at your newborn, touch their skin, feed them, and care for them, you're bonding.
+Rocking your baby to sleep or stroking their back can establish your new relationship and make them feel more comfortable.
+When you gaze at your newborn, they will look back at you.
 In mothers who are breastfeeding, baby's cries will stimulate the let-down of milk.

 Why Am I Not Bonding With My Baby?

 Although bonding can be immediate for some people, others stare at the tiny, bawling creature they have just brought home from the hospital and wonder, "Who is this person?"
 Don't feel guilty if you aren't bonding with your baby right from the start.
 Remember that the process sometimes takes time.
 As you care for your new baby, you may find that your attachment grows.
 It may not be until the first time your baby shoots you a toothless grin that you suddenly realize you have bonded.

 Bonding can be especially difficult if you had a C-section or couldn't see your baby right after the birth.
 It can also be difficult if your baby was premature and had to spend time in the neonatal intensive care unit (NICU), or if you adopted the child.
 It may take longer to bond in these instances, but it eventually should happen.